 The Armory Building is used by Mecklenburg County Park and Recreation Department as a training and maintenance facility, with office space on the upper level fronting Armory Drive, and equipment storage and garage space on the lower level.
 There is also a vehicle storage area on the upper level off Armory Drive.
-It is possible that the uses within this facility could be relocated to other sites.
-This should be fully investigated in the Independence Park master plan process.
-In the meantime, landscaping and/or architectural screening should should be used to obscure stored vehicles and materials from view from both the park and from Armory Drive.
+Landscaping and/or architectural screening could be used to obscure stored vehicles and materials from view from both the park and from Armory Drive.